Select the method based on the version of Drupal that you want to install:

 To run the Drupal install script, point your browser to the base URL of your web site.

 http://www.example.com.
-If you installed Drupal in a subfolder, then you should point your browser to the subfolder (e.g.
+If you installed Drupal in a subfolder, you should point your browser to the subfolder (for example,

 http://example.com/subfolder).
-If you have installed Drupal on your desktop machine this URL might be
+If you installed Drupal on your desktop machine, the URL might be

-- Choose which profile to use for the installation (standard or minimal).
+- Choose which profile to use for the installation (standard or minimal or your chosen distribution).

 Most people should select the "standard" option.
 The standard option comes with default content types already enabled, such as Article and Page, and with appropriate publishing options already set.
 (Of course you can later edit these default content types and their settings, or add additional ones.)
 The standard profile also has a useful collection of modules pre-enabled for you.